Chondrodendron tomentosum

 Chondrodendron tomentosum is one of six accepted species in the small genus Chondrodendron, belonging to the Moonseed family Menispermaceae.
 It is a large tropical liana native to Central and South America.
 It contains highly toxic alkaloids and is one of the sources of the arrow poison curare – specifically 'tube curare', the name of which is derived from the name of the medicinally valuable alkaloid tubocurarine.

+Chemistry and uses

+Chondrodendron tomentosum is a botanical source of curare alkaloids.
+In 1943, Oskar Wintersteiner and J. D. Dutcher isolated crystalline d-tubocurarine from curare prepared from material of this plant species.
+They also isolated and characterized another alkaloid, which they named d-chondocurine.